-Please stop by or send us an email with a description of your project; pictures, material list, etc. are all helpful to make sure we get you the best estimate possible.
+Please stop by or send us an email with a description of your project: pictures, material list, etc. are all helpful to get you the most accurate estimate possible.

-**If additional handling/cleaning is necessary there may be an additional cost for the extra prep time**
+*If any additional handing/cleaning is necessary there may be an additional cost for additional prep time

 *If any welds break during sand blasting, we are happy to re-weld the material at an additional cost

 *If the item has been previously powder coated the existing coating must be removed, and an additional charge will apply.

 How should I prep my item for powder coating?